 I'm an audio producer making programmes and podcasts for broadcast and beyond.

-Recently, I've made features about Choral Singing, William Blake and William Langland, Lewis Carroll's connection to the North East of England, the possibility, or otherwise, of measuring art and the most notorious painting to hang in a public gallery, Gustav Courbet's L'Origine du Monde.
+I've made features about Choral Singing, William Blake and William Langland, Lewis Carroll's connection to the North East of England, the possibility, or otherwise, of measuring art and the most notorious painting to hang in a public gallery, Gustav Courbet's L'Origine du Monde.
+I've made Book at Bedtime (Mrs Palfrey at the Claremont most recently) and other readings for radio.

 In the past I've created work for the BBC, as a producer on Radio 3’s Arts and Ideas programme Night Waves / Free Thinking, and have curated more than twenty editions of the poetry and music programme Words and Music on themes ranging from Blood, through The Sublime, the idea of Constraint, to Apples.
 As well as Something Understood, for broadcast on Radio 4 I've made Soul Music and worked as an abridger (Sounds Like London, Book of the Week).